Graduate School of Public Policy, University of Tokyo: Master of Public Policy, International Program (MPP/IP)

 The Graduate School of Public Policy offers a 2-year Master of Public Policy degree taught entirely in English.
-The core curriculum is geared towards providing a comprehensive program of studies in economics and statistics/econometrics as well providing students with cutting edge approaches to the public policy arena from internationally renowned faculty members at the University of Tokyo.

 Exchange

 The Graduate School of Public Policy is a member of the Global Public Policy Network, a partnership with the Columbia University School of International and Public Affairs (United States), FGV-EAESP (Brazil), Hertie School of Governance (Germany), Lee Kuan Yew School of Public Policy (Singapore), Institute of Public Affairs at the London School of Economics (United Kingdom), and Sciences Po, Paris (France).

 Students can participate in exchange programs and/or double degree programs at these GPPN universities.
 In addition, the University of Tokyo is one of three participants in the Campus Asia Program, along with Peking University (China) and Seoul National University (South Korea).